Communication & Interaction

 What do we do at Woodhouse West to support these children?

-Alongside Jessica, we also work with the Autism Team to employ strategies suggested in classrooms to support children with ASD.
+We work with the Autism Team to employ strategies suggested in classrooms to support children with ASD.

 We run lots of speech and language interventions here at Woodhouse West.
 The main interventions are: